jakepper/Numerical-Analysis/docs/root-finding/functional-iteration.md

 **Language:** Python

-The program can be ran as follows,
+Run the `tasksheet1` program  as follows to test the func_iter method,

     python tasksheet1.py -t 1